 Perhaps the most indispensable segment of the Kingsport Police Department, the Patrol Division serves as the backbone of the department.
 Part of K.P.D.’s Operations Bureau, the Patrol Division typically responds to over 60,000 calls for service each year.
-The Patrol Division is divided into four platoons with approximately ten officers assigned to each platoon.
-Each platoon is under the direct supervision of a Watch Commander.
-The Patrol Watch Commanders are featured below:
+The Patrol Division is divided into five platoons with approximately 10 to 15 officers assigned to each platoon.
+Platoons 1-4 are the primary platoons that cycle through a regular rotation with one of the four being on duty at all times.
+5th Platoon’s mission is to supplement the on-duty platoon during hours of peak call volume.
+5th Platoon can also be tasked with addressing specialized concerns that require more direct attention.
+5th Platoon also encompasses the K.P.D.
+Traffic Unit which responds to and investigates all traffic fatalities.
+Each platoon is under the direct supervision of a Lieutenant.
+The Patrol Lieutenants are featured below: